g4eml/Langstone/README.md

 To build a complete functional transceiver you will need to add suitable filters, preamplifiers and power amplifiers to the Adalm Pluto.

-All control is done using the touchscreen.
+All control is done using the touchscreen and mouse.

 Tuning uses the mouse scrollwheel.
 The mouse left and right buttons select the tuning step.
-Mouse movement is not used.
+The centre button is used for the CW key Mouse movement is not used.

 The intention is to eventaully make use of the mouse hardware to make a proper tuning knob and panel controls.

 Microphone input and headphone output uses the USB audio device. (a couple of pounds on Ebay)

 The software consists of two parts.
 The SDR itself uses a python GNURadio Flowgraph which can be created on a PC running GNUradio companion.
 This Python program is manually edited so it can be controlled by the GUI part of the software.
 This is written in C and communicates with GNURadio using a Linux Pipe.